julik/sylens_matchbox/README.markdown

 ## Dealing with overscan when removing distortion

-When you are undistorting images it sometimes produces oversize images.
+**For Flame/Smoke pre-Anniversary-edition:** When you are undistorting images it sometimes produces oversize images.
 By default the overflow pixels will be simply cropped away, however if you expand the **Canvas Resolution** of your shader, you will see that the output will still be centered in your canvas.
 So, to recover the overflow pixels, expand your output until all the pixels are covered.

 Remember that the undistorted plate will always have the same aspect ratio as the original.

+**For Flame/Smoke AE:** input size detection is broken due to a regression introduced in the AE versions, so overscan rendering will not work.

 ## Dealing with overscan when applying distortion

-When applying distortion the reverse process must be observed - you want to get a redistorted image that has the same size as your original distorted source.
+**For Flame/Smoke pre-Anniversary-edition:** When applying distortion the reverse process must be observed - you want to get a redistorted image that has the same size as your original distorted source.
 To achieve this, feed the shader an oversize plate as input and simply **reduce** your **Canvas Resolution** in the settings.
 The shader will compute all the needed parameters and your output will match the distorted source.

+**For Flame/Smoke AE:** input size detection is broken due to a regression introduced in the AE versions, so overscan rendering will not work.

 ## Use in setups